setms/book/docs/engineering.md

 2. **Explore**.
   Does the problem make sense?
 What are the assumptions?
 Possible approaches?
 Can we re-use (partial) existing solutions?
 3. **Plan**.
+  Determine the sequence of steps.
+  Create a tree where the root represents the main goal, intermediate nodes represent subgoals, and leaves the givens and assumptions.
 4. **Implement**.
+  Solve equations, assemble the structure, write a program, etc.
+  Take small steps and document.
+  Expect to iterate between this step and the plan step.
 5. **Check**.
+  Do a sanity check.
+  Run through test cases, known solutions to an instance of a general problem.
+  You may need to iterate again.
 6. **Generalize**.
+  Reflect on learnings.
+  Would this approach also work for other problems?
+  Did you encounter problems to watch out for in future endeavors?
 7. **Present results**.
+  Prepare to present to both experts and lay people.

-While the above list suggests a linear approach, this is seldom the case.
+While the above list may suggest a linear approach, this is seldom the case.
 At each step, the engineer may learn something that affects a "prior" step.
 It's therefore best to think of this sequence as a circle rather than a straight line.